 How Safe is CoolSculpting?
 Your Questions, Answered By The Experts

 Demand for non-surgical fat removal is at an all-time high.
-Zeltiq’s CoolSculpting procedure is one of the most popular, with a reported 4m-plus procedures performed worldwide.
+Zeltiq’s CoolSculpting procedure is one of the most popular, with a reported 4 million-plus procedures performed worldwide.
 And for good reason.
 The procedure is FDA-approved, backed by hundreds of clinical and scientific studies, and studied in over 5,500 clinical trial patients.
 The procedure remains one of the safest, most effective fat removal options in the cosmetic industry.
 But how safe is CoolSculpting?
 Is it risk-free?
 Are there any potential complications and adverse side effects?

 CoolSculpting Side Effects: What’s Common, What’s Normal?

 The Cryolipolysis CoolSculpting procedure uses an applicator device which relies on a kind of suction cup to pull the skin and fat in the target areas.
 The applicator then freezes these areas to temperatures of about 4 degrees Celsius.

 Obviously, the skin and tissue around the target areas will face some negative effects.
 Most patients report some redness, tenderness, numbing, tingling, and bruising.